Skip to main content

 For instance, one of the primary reasons tenants move out of multifamily housing is problems with neighbors, especially noisy, inconsiderate ones — broken leases and constant turnover can take away revenue and mean additional retrofitting costs for building owners.
 Today, from the start, builders seek out materials that can help combat design challenges and improve feasibility on the jobsite, such as sound absorption and fire resistance.

-A wide range of products is available to developers and general contractors.
-By considering the impact each has on factors such as budget and construction timelines, they can choose materials that not only maintain a building’s structural integrity but also help take the headache out of laborious installation practices.
-In this light, we look at a comparison of two-floor assemblies — one utilizing magnesium oxide (MgO) panels and the other utilizing self-leveling gypsum underlayment.
+A wide range of products are available to developers and general contractors.
+By considering the impact each has on factors such as budget and construction timelines, they can choose materials that maintain a building’s structural integrity and help take the headache out of laborious installation practices.
+In this light, we compare two-floor assemblies — one utilizing magnesium oxide (MgO) panels and the other utilizing self-leveling gypsum underlayment.

 What are MgO panels?